Sakrac/x65/README.md

 	byte 1,2,3,4
 ```

-Starts a relative section.
+Starts a relative code section.
 Relative sections require a name and sections that share the same name will be linked sequentially.
 The labels will be evaluated at link time.

 Sections can be aligned by adding a comma separated argument: